Help & Advice

 - CMYK colour mode is designed for print, and uses cyan, magenta, yellow and black as the base colours.

-RGB has a broader colour gamut than CMYK, which means that you can achieve a brighter colour tone on a screen than is possible in print due to this we require images to be submitted in CMYK colour mode.
+RGB has a broader colour gamut than CMYK, which means that you can achieve a brighter colour tone on a screen than is actually possible in print.
+For this reason we require images to be submitted in CMYK colour mode.